starschema/snowflake-venafi-connector/README.md

 SELECT REVOKE_MACHINE_ID('TLS', '<tpp_url>', '<request_id>', <should-disable>);
 ```

-## Install Manually Using the AWS Console
+## Install Manually Using AWS Console

 You can create the components of the integration manually from AWS Console and directly from Snowflake.
 In this way you are able to recieve a more customied solution.